guimauveb/nand2tetris-projects/README.md

 ### nand2tetris course - projects completed

-Taught me a lot about boolean algebra, how low level stuff works and how simple pieces put together in a simple and elegant way can make a fully functional computer.
+nand2tetris taught me a lot about boolean algebra, how low level stuff works and how simple pieces put together in a simple and elegant way can make a fully functional computer.
 Even though modern processors are much more complicated it teaches a lot about the fundamentals needed to understand how computers work at the lowest level (above the transistor level).

-I've completed projects up to number 8.
+**I've completed projects up to number 8.**
 IMO the most challenging and rewarding one are building the RAM / ALU / CPU in the hardware section and building the assembler / VM translator in the software section.